 Legitimate interests

-Ensuring content from our site is presented in the most effective manner for you and your device.
+Ensuring content from our site is presented in the most effective manner for you and your device

-When you have given consent.
+Conducting market research, When you have given consent.

 Use of User Data for Machine Learning Model Training

 In our pursuit of continuous improvement and innovation, we may harness user data to elevate the performance and capabilities of our web solution’s machine learning models.
 We want to assure you that before any processing occurs, all user data used for this purpose will undergo a thorough anonymization process.
 This stringent practice involves removing or transforming any personally identifiable information in such a way that it becomes impossible to trace back to individual users or their associated companies.